Prism Sky – New Inspiration

 Sedona Desert Landscape

-Most of my inspiration comes from this whimsical desert landscape of Sedona, and its named rock formations.
-Cathedral Rock, as seen from “Sedona’s Crescent Moon Ranch,” is the single most photographed place in Arizona.
+Most of my inspiration comes from this whimsical desert landscape of Sedona and its named rock formations.
+As seen from “Sedona’s Crescent Moon Ranch,” Cathedral Rock is the single most photographed place in Arizona.